MorganTitsworth/reducer-repository/README.md

 ## State Shape

-Initial state shape is as follows:
+Initial state shape of the cartState is as follows:
 {
 items: [],
 }